 pass a bowel motion easily and without pain – you shouldn’t be straining on the toilet or struggling to pass a bowel motion that is hard and dry

 completely empty your bowel when you pass a motion – you don’t have to return to the toilet soon after to pass more.

 Bowel control problems

 People who pass bowel motions at the wrong time or in the wrong place may be experiencing poor bowel control, or faecal incontinence.
 They may also pass wind when they don't want to.

-Poor bowel control is more common than you may think - about one in 20 people experience poor bowel control.
-It's often not talked about, but both men and women can have poor bowel control.
+Poor bowel control is more common than you think.
+About 1 in 20 people experience poor bowel control and it affects both men and women.
 It's more common as you get older, but young people can also have poor bowel control.
-Sometimes, people with poor bowel control also have poor bladder control and may leak urine.
+In some cases, people with poor bowel control also have poor bladder control and may leak urine ().